eva-lam/expenses/README.md

 ## How long did it take?

-I did not do this in one seating as I have many other projects in progress.
-Instead, I did this for fun during the weekends.
+It took me about two weeks to finish all implementations.

 ## Which part was the hardest to implement?

 The part that was the hardest to implement was the upload files.
-There was a couple bugs in the api server file. ( line 78 in expenses.ts && line 70 remove the 's' from receipt) Thus the formdata was not passing the way it should and it took longer than it should to implement that part.
+There was a couple bugs in the api server file. ( line 78 in expenses.ts && line 70 remove the 's' from receipt) Thus the form data was not passing the way it should and it took longer than it should to implement that part.

 ## What functionalities are you most proud of?

 There are several options in rolling out the table.
 At the end I have chosen React-table for its scalability and responsive nature.
 I also successfully implemented Redux though I could have gone for an easier option such as React Hook.

+## functionalities

+- User can list expenses
+- User can add a comment on an expense
+- User can filter on expenses (client side filters)
+- User can add a receipt image on an expense

 ## Overview

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts